weicz/test/README.md

 and a generic TCP/UDP proxy server, originally written by Igor Sysoev.
 This project provides an extended Nginx working with asynchronous mode OpenSSL\*.
 With Intel&reg; QuickAssist Technology(QAT) acceleration, the asynchronous mode Nginx can provide significant performance improvement.
-Besides that Async Mode Nginx improves Nginx with new SSL engine framework which provides flexibility and usability of integrating Intel&reg; QuickAssist Technology.

 ## Licensing